-The exciting and ambitious plans being developed by members of the Community Centre’s Management Committee include creating a new entrance foyer with an area for people to wait and shelter from the weather, and a digital information screen, improved access, an additional meeting room and storage space, fully accessible toilets with a ‘changing places’ facility with hoist, shower, and baby changing facilities.
+The exciting plans developed by members of the Community Centre’s Management Committee include creating a new entrance foyer with an area for people to wait and shelter from the weather, and a digital information screen, improved access, an additional meeting room and storage space, fully accessible toilets, a changing room, shower and baby changing facilities.

 Discussions are also taking place with the Threemilestone GP surgery who are looking to increase the social prescribing opportunities they offer patients by referring them to activities at the community centre, and with Cornwall Council over providing additional parking to replace the spaces which will be taken up by the extension.